 “Anyone can do a Fannie Mae loan.
 But not everyone can do a condo loan,” says Trungale.
 “Some lenders won’t offer condo programs at all, or they want much larger down payments plus give significantly larger interest rates for condo loans.”

 He also explains condo loans can get tricky if you don’t fit in the right box of what a lender wants to see.
-For instance, if you put 20 percent down or less on a Fannie Mae loan for a single family house or a condo, you will take a bigger interest rate on the condo than the house.
+For instance, if you put 20 percent down or less on a Fannie Mae loan for a single-family house or a condo, you will take a higher interest rate on the condo than the house.

 HSH Associates, a mortgage-data firm, sums up through research that condo borrowers will most likely pay .75 percentage points more on a loan for a condo than for a single-family home or townhouse, unless a down payment of at least 25 percent is made.
 That means if your condo is $200,000, you need to have $50,000 in your savings to put down at closing or get a higher interest rate compared to if you bought a townhouse for the same price.

 Lenders have been wary of condo loans since the whole mortgage breakdown.
-They aren’t worried just about you as a condo owner defaulting on the loan.
-They are worried that the other condo owners in your building will stop paying their homeowner’s association dues and that in turn will allow the building to have problems that get neglected and never repaired.
+There is added risk for the mortgage lender with a condo because the homeowner’s association introduces an added level of variability and potential risk beyond your personal finances.
+In other words, they aren’t worried just about you as a condo owner defaulting on the loan.
+They are worried that the other condo owners in your building will stop paying their homeowner’s association dues.
+These monthly fees pay for upkeep to the building, shared amenities, and common areas beyond your unit.
+If other owners fall behind on the, it’s possible that problems arise with the building that are neglected and never repaired.
 That makes the value of each unit plummet — kind of like what happened in 2008 during the mortgage meltdown.

-The biggest similarity is that you still have to have good credit history and a good income, now and in the future, no matter which type of house you decide to buy.
-Condos and townhouses also must meet the value during the appraisal.
+But either way, you’ll need a good credit score and a good income, now and in the future, no matter which type of house you decide to buy.
+Condos and townhouses also must be appraised upfront to make sure the value is reasonable for the purchase price.

 His suggestion to finding a good lender who knows about condos is to ask a local title company.